 This particular image immediately jumped out at me.
 Here you can see a pile of rubble through an ornate window on the ground floor.
 It looks unreal but I hardly modified the original at all.
 What a strange and beautiful sight in these extravagant ruins…

-Pictured here is one of the windows of Miàolíng Temple 妙靈宮 on the outskirts of Fúgāng 富岡, a modest village in Yangmei 楊梅, Taoyuan 桃園.
+Pictured here is one of the windows of Miàolíng Temple 妙靈宮 on the outskirts of Fúgāng 富岡, a modest village in Yangmei 楊梅, Taoyuan 桃園 I visited while riding around the countryside.
 The character at the center looks to be a very stylized representation of fú 福, a symbol of good fortune and prosperity I have written about previously on this blog.
 I have visited many temples in Taiwan 台灣 but don’t recall seeing anything quite like this before!

 I found this broken window laying in a puddle in the ruins of a massive mining complex on the mountainside in Shuinandong 水湳洞, Taiwan 台灣, on my third trip to the site.
 The rain put a real damper on the expedition but it also enhanced the feeling of emptiness and neglect that pervades the entire region.